By Andrew Osmond.

 Scotland Loves Anime in 2016 welcomed a first-time guest to Glasgow, Japanese animator and director Yoshimi Itazu.
 Since 1998, Itazu has worked on a wide range of anime, including such classics of the 2000s as Paranoia Agent and Denno Coil.
 On the period feature film Miss Hokusai, Itazu was both the character designer and supervising animator.

-That led on to Itazu’s directorial debut, the 28-minute film Pigtails, screened at Scotland Loves Anime and due to be released by Anime Limited at a later date.
+That led on to Itazu’s directorial debut, the 28-minute film Pigtails, screened at Scotland Loves Anime and now released by Anime Limited.
 The film begins with a girl who lives alone in a house by the sea after an unnamed disaster.
 Released in 2015, Pigtails’ real-life background is the catastrophic Tohoku earthquake and tsunami in 2011.
 Fantasia Film Festival called Pigtails a “quietly powerful fable for a nation haunted by enormous loss.”

 We took the opportunity to interview Itazu about his past career and his new work.